 Online marketing is certainly becoming an important growth channel for law firms in today’s world, but most law firms still rely heavily on word of mouth and referrals.
 Email marketing sits right at the intersection of these two areas.
-It is an online marketing approach that is designed to help businesses keep in touch with a large network of people with minimal effort, fueling the word of mouth marketing engine in the process.
-If you do it correctly, email marketing can be a key part of your overall marketing plan.
-Here are our top 4 email marketing tips for lawyers to help your next campaign succeed.
+It is an online marketing approach that is designed to help businesses keep in touch with a large network of people with minimal effort, fuelling the word of mouth marketing engine in the process.

 1. Start with a clear goal in mind